The Carpenters: Public image

 Shortly after Karen's death, a film archivist discovered some rare footage of an early Carpenters' television appearance.
 The archivist contacted Richard Carpenter and the two began viewing more footage which he had found.
 When the British division of A&M Records learned of the discoveries, they suggested the footage be turned into a video for home viewing.
 The finished piece, entitled "Yesterday Once More" is 55 minutes long and combines vintage and recent film clips.
 A&M Video and Richard intended "to create a video that played like an album"; all music was remixed from the masters and each selection was put into correct synchronization.
 The video was released in early 1985.

 Pop singer Michael Jackson was a fan of the duo.
-He cited the group as an early influence growing up.
+He cited them as an early influence growing up.
+Scott Weiland, lead singer of Stone Temple Pilots and Velvet Revolver, was a major fan.
+Karen Carpenter had a large influence on Weiland's singing style.

 A critical re-evaluation of the Carpenters occurred during the 1990s and 2000s with the making of several documentaries such as Close to You: Remembering The Carpenters (US), The Sayonara (Japan), and Only Yesterday: The Carpenters Story (UK).
 Despite contentions that their sound was "too soft" to fall under the definition of rock and roll, major campaigns and petitions exist toward inducting the Carpenters into the Rock and Roll Hall of Fame.
 Both "We've Only Just Begun" and "(They Long to Be) Close to You" have been honored with Grammy Hall of Fame awards for recordings of lasting quality or historical significance.
 The Carpenters' album and single sales total more than 90 million units making them one of the best-selling music artists of all time.

 Japanese singer Akiko Kobayashi has been influenced by Karen Carpenter, and she asked Richard to produce her 1988 album, City of Angels.
 In 1990, the alternative rock band Sonic Youth recorded "Tunic (Song for Karen)" in recognition of her musical talents.
 A tribute album, If I Were a Carpenter, by contemporary artists such as Sonic Youth, Bettie Serveert, Shonen Knife, Grant Lee Buffalo, Matthew Sweet, and The Cranberries, was released in 1994 and provided an alternative rock interpretation of Carpenters hits.
 Richard Carpenter played keyboards for the Matthew Sweet cut "Let Me Be the One".

-Guitarist Pat Metheny covered "Rainy Days and Mondays" for his album of cover versions of popular songs called What's It All About, as a tribute to the band.
+Guitarist Pat Metheny covered "Rainy Days and Mondays" for his album of cover versions of popular songs, What's It All About, as a tribute to the Carpenters.
 Modern entertainers such as the Bangles and Concrete Blonde have listed Karen Carpenter as an influence on their careers.
 Brazilian pop duo Sandy & Junior was deemed the "Brazilian Carpenters" by the press and recorded a cover version of "We've Only Just Begun" for their album Internacional (2002).

-Indian musician M. M. Keeravani mentioned during his speech at the 2023 Academy awards that he grew up listening to the Carpenters.
+Indian musician M. M. Keeravani mentioned during his speech at the 2023 Academy Awards that he grew up listening to the Carpenters.